EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *Compared to uniformity, diversity is always more difficult to design, build, and control.*

-- *"Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody."*  Also a very very good statement.
+- *"Cities have the capability of providing something for everybody, only because, and only when, they are created by everybody."*  Also a very, very good statement.

 - *We know enough by now to be exceptionally skeptical about forecasting from current trends in fertility rates, urban migration, or the structure of employment and income.
 Such predictions have often been wildly wrong.*